vmtk/SlicerExtension-VMTK/Docs/CenterlineJunctionAngles.md

 Each arc model stores `AngleDegrees` as point scalars, with a constant value along each arc, including its tube caps.
 You can change the color table or scalar range in the Models module.

+Native angle markup nodes were considered for the 3D measurements.
+They work well for a small number of interactable angles, but one node per angle becomes expensive for large centerline trees and does not provide all display controls used here.
+In Slicer 5.12.3, a synthetic 900-angle scene took about 456 ms per rendered frame, 85 s to save, and 7.3 s to delete when represented by native angle markups; the grouped tube display took about 96 ms per frame, 0.95 s to save, and 0.5 s to delete.
+Native angle markups also render their arcs and rays as tubes, so they have the same lighting/color mismatch with unlit text labels, and their arc radius is derived from the shorter ray length rather than stored as an independently controlled staggered radius.
+The grouped representation is therefore used for generated results, while the table remains the self-contained measurement record.

 Set **Minimum angle** and click **Apply angle threshold** to hide labels, arcs, and rays below that value.
 Angles equal to the threshold remain visible, and colors are preserved. **Clear angle threshold** removes the filter.
 Filtering changes only the display: the measurements and table remain intact, and bifurcation vectors are unaffected.

 The generated display nodes are locked, since they are measurement results.
 Every run creates its own nodes and folders.